moeinsh78/KGQA-cs886/README.md

 ## Project Overview

 The Knowledge Graph-Based QA system aims to answer questions by referring to a structured knowledge graph containing various entities and relations.
 The knowledge graph and the tests used present in the [MetaQA dataset](https://github.com/yuyuz/MetaQA) were used in this project.
 This system explores the use of large language models (LLMs) in conjunction with graph-based data to enhance the accuracy and relevance of the answers provided.
 The idea is to improve the baseline retrieval-augmented generation (RAG) technique by populating the LLM's context window with the most relevant information.
+The LLM used in this project is "gpt-3.5-turbo".

 ![overview_image](assets/KGQA-arch.png)